ricetuan/GameDesignDocument/reportPage8-11.md

 - summarize others effect of games

 ###Mon
-- like
+- like : polish idea of games
+- Learn : Particle system of cocos2d
+- Lack : pitch skill of Games
+- Long For : Review and summary of this make schools

+###Tue
+- Like : Marketing Lectrue and logo designing lecture
-- learn
+- Learn
 - Lack
-- Long For
+- Long For: